-The first step therefore is to put our ideas into practice.
+The first step, therefore, is to put our ideas into practice.
 Visitors can recognize their ethical and practical responsibilities.
 Local organizations can help spell out their roles and expectations.
 Then, everyone can share experiences, good and bad, so that all can learn.
 Learning, in turn, will only take place if we are willing to listen to one another and to adjust what we do and how we think about it.
 The cycle can repeat, with adjustments put into practice and evaluated, so that further improvements can be made.
 It is unlikely that a successful approach for now will remain the ideal way to do things forever.
 Evaluation and adjustment will continue to be appropriate as both the communities and the visitors grow and change.

 In other words, meaningful engagement is not a formula or a recipe, but a process of interaction, a way of communication built on respect, openness, and accountability.
 It does not guarantee a particular outcome, but it should leave everyone with a clear understanding of what was decided and why, and of what will come next.

+5.6 Summary

+Liza Mack, United States (Alaska)

+Some advice can be gleaned from these first person accounts.
+Meaningful engagement should begin at the onset of a project, allowing Indigenous Peoples the opportunity to have input and recognition prior to the start of the project.
+They should be contacted and included at every step of the project, ideally, at the very beginning of the planning process.
+The people seeking engagement should strive to understand the world view and the general customary practices of the people’s land they are trying to engage with.
+Finally, understanding that interactions throughout the Arctic will not be uniform across latitudes and each society and culture deserves time and attention that will reinforce good working relationships between the sectors highlighted in this document and the Indigenous communities affected by research and exploration.
+All who work or plan to work in the Arctic, should seek to invite Arctic communities to the table for all parts of a project, from the development of the project goals through to the end, with special attention to the time, effort, and resources needed to obtain a working rapport that works for all parties involved.
+It is hoped that these perspectives will encourage project leaders to initiate conversations with Indigenous Peoples.

-Underpinning Analyses
+6.0 Underpinning Analyses

+The analyses were done on an informational database compiled for the project.
+Although the MEMA database currently holds over 700 entries, it is by no means comprehensive.
+However, it is deemed representative of the existing approaches to engagement of Indigenous Peoples and local communities.
+The analyses occurred in two phases on two versions of the database.
+The first was done on the database when it contained 370 documents and the second phase was done on 240 additional entries.

-.1 Phase I - October 2016; 370 Documents
+6.1 Phase I - October 2016; [370 Documents]

 The analyst reviewed 370 documents authored by governments, Indigenous Peoples and local communities, the Arctic Council, international organizations, industries, academia, and non-government organizations (NGOs) to determine the similarities and differences in approaches to engagement with Indigenous Peoples and local communities (Annex A).